Sparsh55/Rege-Roads-backend/README.md

 🏅 Weekly Rewards
 Every Sunday, the top 10 users on the leaderboard will be stored as weekly winners.
-Importent Note:- for default there will be same lask week winner and cureent winner as there is no last week winers nodecron will now keep an eye on the current winner, wait for next week to come or manualy set the lask week winner to avoid this.

 These winners can be viewed in the /leaderboard API response.